 Affordable Car Insurance in Sarnia Ontario

 With already low insurance costs, Sarnia drivers can still save money using smart insurance shopping tips.
 Understanding how the process works in Ontario helps pinpoint where best to spend and where to save.
 Ontario’s car insurance system, though highly regulated, allows a great deal of flexibility for insurance companies.
-Seeking competitive advantage, each company uses its own method to underwrite policies.
+Seeking a competitive advantage, each company uses its own method to underwrite policies.
 So while statistics remain the same for each insurer, how these are used differs.

 With Ontario home to some of the highest insurance rates in Canada, the government is also attempting to relieve the financial pressure.
 This results in periodic changes to insurance rules.
 Understanding what these changes mean saves consumers from being under-protected.

 Statutory Car Insurance in Ontario

 By law, all cars on the road must be registered and insured.
 Ontario sets a minimum for insurance coverage, as all provinces do.
 Covering four insurance types, the most important for most drivers are third-party liability and accident benefits insurance.

 Third-party liability protects a driver against lawsuits arising from at-fault accidents.
 Statutory coverage requires $200,000, but this may not be sufficient in the case of serious accidents.
 Settlements exceeding this amount are common.
 A driver with only the required provincial minimum remains responsible for amounts in excess of insurance coverage.
 It’s easy to see why many motorists opt for coverage of $1 million.

 Recent changes to statutory accident benefits create a similar problem, though perhaps not one that might affect as many motorists.
 In June 2016, the Ontario government redefined catastrophic injury and combined the way certain benefits are paid.
 While in most cases, accident victims aren’t affected by the changes, certain combinations of benefits reduce.
 Previously, an insurance company was exposed to $2 million when full payout of these combinations occurred.
 Now, there is a $1 million cap on the same situation.
 As with liability coverage, motorists can now purchase additional insurance to restore coverage.